Configure Your App Backend and SaaS for Integration

 • The token should be included in the authorization header for any future requests.

 • This token is not recommended for using API.
-Instead, follow the next step #create-long-living-private-token
+Instead, follow the next step Configure Your App Backend and SaaS for Integration

 • Company ID (company_id) is a unique identifier for your company, which may be required in certain API requests.
 The company_id is tied to your account.